redtoad/python-amazon-product-api/docs/why.rst

 Why yet another implementation?
 ===============================

-.. index:: pyaws, pyamazon, boto, pyecs
+.. index:: pyaws, pyamazon, boto, pyecs, bottlenose

 There are a number of alternatives available: